The Guest (soundtrack): Critical reception

 Sputnik Music gave the album 4/5 saying "this is not your typical action thriller soundtrack, as The Guest is not your typical action thriller.
-Don’t go in expecting sweeping orchestral jabs because you won’t find any.
-The Guest’s soundtrack is dark, dense, brooding, and occasionally beautiful, much like the film itself.
+Don't go in expecting sweeping orchestral jabs because you won't find any.
+The Guests soundtrack is dark, dense, brooding, and occasionally beautiful, much like the film itself.
 This is a soundtrack that truly completes the movie experience, and as an added bonus, functions perfectly well as a standalone album."
 MetalSucks mentioned "Think of The Guest and its ilk as the total inverse of a Rob Zombie film: Its narrative and soundtrack both are aware of their own artifice, yet both roll out unhysterically and systematically.
-Plus, The Guest preys on a viewer’s IMNisms, as Monroe’s character, too, is a fan and agent of the movie’s sounds: Love And Rockets, Annie, Front 242, Clan Of Xymox.
+Plus, The Guest preys on a viewer's IMNisms, as Monroe's character, too, is a fan and agent of the movie's sounds: Love And Rockets, Annie, Front 242, Clan Of Xymox.
 All heavy-lidded and surprised to be feeling her own emotions, she often listens along with us — at a party, on her bed, in the passenger seat — and she even makes a mix CD for her mysterious crush!
 The thought of her peril is designed to stir a deep rage in your DNA."
-Spin-writer Maggie Serota mentioned "The Guest soundtrack checks most, if not all of those boxes, making it ideal listening for today, even if you’ve never seen the film.
-The songs nail the Halloween vibe but also avoid obvious choices, opting instead for a moody Love and Rockets deep cut and no less than three tracks from the early ’80s Dutch darkwave band Clan of Xymox.
-It’s also got a bit of the Drive influence that has made its imprint on so many successive movies, with tracks from more contemporaryartists like the Italo-disco-inspired duo Gatekeeper and the Italo disco inspired duo Gatekeeper and the Austin synth-wave outfit Survive."
+Spin-writer Maggie Serota mentioned "The Guest soundtrack checks most, if not all of those boxes, making it ideal listening for today, even if you've never seen the film.
+The songs nail the Halloween vibe but also avoid obvious choices, opting instead for a moody Love and Rockets deep cut and no less than three tracks from the early '80s Dutch darkwave band Clan of Xymox.
+It's also got a bit of the Drive influence that has made its imprint on so many successive movies, with tracks from more contemporaryartists like the Italo-disco-inspired duo Gatekeeper and the Italo disco inspired duo Gatekeeper and the Austin synth-wave outfit Survive."